tarantool/doc/doc/intro.rst

 Tarantool is a Lua application server integrated with a database management system.
-It has a "fiber" model which means that many Tarantool applications can run simultaneously on a single thread, while the Tarantool server itself can run multiple threads for input-output and background maintenance.
+It has a "fiber" model which means that many Tarantool applications can run simultaneously on a single thread, while each instance of the Tarantool server itself can run multiple threads for input-output and background maintenance.
 It incorporates the LuaJIT -- "Just In Time" -- Lua compiler, Lua libraries for most common applications, and the Tarantool Database Server which is an established NoSQL DBMS.
 Thus Tarantool serves all the purposes that have made node.js